 My friends regularly make fun of me because I cannot watch whole genres of movies as I just get too disturbed.
 Crime, war, and most horror movies involving extreme violence or torture are completely out for me.
 They’re just a bit too realistic and I can’t take all the gun shots and grittiness.
-(Non-violent horror movies and creature features are fine and I have a soft spot for those).
+(Non-violent horror movies, usually the creature-feature ones are fine and I sometimes have a soft spot for those).

 Moreover, I tend to take on the overall ‘energetic tone’ of whatever film I’m watching so I have to be careful with what I decide to sit through.
 If a character in a movie is depressed and suicidal for example, that is not a good film for me to watch as I will come away with taking on the emotions.

 5. You are super sensitive to lights